Built in 1967 by the Bill Williams Welding Shop at Long Beach, California as the 1062 for the Smith-Rice Derrick Company of Alameda, California.

 In 1974, the Smith-Rice Derrick Company became a subsidiary of Crowley Marine Services of San Francisco, California.
 Where she was renamed as the Tug 1062.

-In 1986, she was acquired by the Knutson Towboat Company of Coos Bay, Oregon.
-Where the tug was renamed as the Storky II.
+By 1986 she had been renamed as the Storky II and acquired by the Knutson Towboat Company of Coos Bay, Oregon.

 In 2002, the tug was stripped to a bare hull, then rebuilt and renamed as the Captain Harold.